hornc/CTBASIC/README.md

 This means that for any CT family program to perform a computation, an appropriate input data string _MUST_ be provided.
 At minimum, this input data string can be a single `1`.
 From this, a program can bootstrap any required data structure to allow it to accomplish its computation.

-Specifc user supplied variable input will need to be encoded in some fashion into the initial data string, the instructions for which will depend on the specific program being run.
+Specific user supplied variable input will need to be encoded in some fashion into the initial data string, the instructions for which will depend on the specific program being run.
-In general, there will need to be at least one `1` symbol for the program to have a chance of regognising the full range of user supplied inputs, including 'blank' input.
+In general, there will need to be at least one `1` symbol for the program to have a chance of recognising the full range of user supplied inputs, including 'blank' input.
-Providing an input datastring begining with a `0` symbol will in general prevent a program from functioning correctly (unless the expected behaviour is "do nothing").
+Providing an input data-string beginning with a `0` symbol will in general prevent a program from functioning correctly (unless the expected behaviour is "do nothing").

 ### The CTBASIC language